Regional handwriting variation: Western Arabic numerals

 The numeral 6: Can be confused with a letter capital G, or the lowercase b, or the nine if inverted.
 In situations where the number 6 may appear at various angles (such as on billiard balls, some styles of playing cards and dice), it can be underlined (appearing as 6) or followed by a full stop (appearing as 6.) to indicate the proper viewing angle to disambiguate between 6 and 9; a 9 may or may not appear with similar underlining or full stop (as 9 or 9.).
 It can also be written with a straight line rather than a right-curling ascender on top, appearing as b.

 The numeral 7: The traditional form found in copperplate penmanship begins with a serif at the upper left and has a wavy horizontal stroke (like a swash).
 In East Asian countries (Korea, China and Japan), this numeral is commonly written with such a serif, but no swash and no crossbar through the middle.
 It is usually written with just two strokes, the top horizontal and the (usually angled) vertical.
 A short horizontal bar is sometimes used to cross the vertical in the middle, to distinguish the seven from a numeral one, especially in cultures (such as French) that write 1 with a very long upstroke.
 This form is used commonly throughout continental Europe, parts of the United States and frequently in Australia.
 In Taiwan two horizontal bars are sometimes used, although an extra-long serif is the feature which most clearly distinguishes 7 from 1.
 When the cross is added in the center it can cause confusion with a script capital F.

-The numeral 8: Some people write this numeral like two circles.
-Other people write this numeral in one continuous motion, which makes it look like two tear drops or a sideways lemniscate.